 The Holy Spirit

-God knows that we cannot walk in harmony with him through our efforts alone.
+God knows we cannot walk in harmony with him through our efforts alone.

-Our sinful nature renders us unable to consistently align our lives with his principles and precepts.
+Our sinful nature prevents us from consistently aligning our lives with his principles and precepts.

-The Holy Spirit strengthens our stamina, intensifies our noble desires, reinforces our self-discipline, and directly empowers us upon request.
+Subject to our surrender, the Holy Spirit strengthens our stamina, intensifies our noble desires, reinforces our self-discipline, and empowers us upon request.

 Jesus relied on the Holy Spirit for spiritual fortitude as he walked in harmony with God on earth.
 If he did, we indeed must.